hsachinraj/Connect/README.md

-# Welcome to ASP.NET Core
+# Welcome to ASP.NET Core Project

 ## This application consists of: